 The University of Texas University Orchestra (UTUO) is UT Austin's campus-wide orchestra, drawing its membership from throughout the university community.
 The orchestra rehearses weekly and performs a diverse selection of repertoire drawn from over 350 years of symphonic literature.
 Each year, UTUO performs four concerts and often features guest artists.
 The orchestra serves as just one of the Butler School of Music's many outlets for non-music majors to continue and cultivate their devotion to the musical arts, and is open to all UT Austin undergraduates, graduate/professional school students, faculty, staff and affiliates.

 All university students are eligible to audition for University Orchestra for all standard orchestral instruments (except piano).
 Auditions for the University Orchestra are held each year before the fall and spring semesters; please see the Audition page for times and requirements.
 Students admitted to the University Orchestra in the fall will not be required to re-audition for the spring semester.

 UTUO is a one credit hour course.
 A student may choose to register for the course either before OR after the audition via normal university registration procedure.
 In the event a student is not selected for membership in the orchestra, he/she can drop the course credit according to standard university policy.
 Registering for the course does not guarantee admission.

 The University Orchestra meets on Tuesdays and Thursdays from 7-8:30pm in MRH 2.118 (also known as “MBE 2.118”).
 Please consult the course schedule for registration information and the correct unique number.
-The course number is ENS 107S (UNIV ORCHESTRA).
+The course numbers are ENS 102U (for undergrads) & ENS 182U (for grad students).
 Dress rehearsals (mandatory for all UTUO performers) are held 6:30-10pm in Bates Recital Hall on the Sunday prior to each Tuesday night concert.